 - Take all rubbish with you when you leave the area.

-The Santos Tour Down Under operates under fully closed roads for the People’s Choice Classic and Be Safe Be Seen MAC Stage 6 race circuits and at all start and finish locations of the regional stages (Stages 1-5).
+The Santos Tour Down Under operates under fully closed roads for the People’s Choice Classic race circuit and at all start and finish locations of the regional stages (Stages 1-6).
 Roads will be closed and detour signs will be in place.
-A rolling road closure system will be in place for the remainder of the race routes on Stages 1-5.
+A rolling road closure system will be in place for the remainder of the race routes on Stages 1-6.
 A rolling road closure means the police will temporarily close roads to allow the race to pass by; this closure does not usually last longer than 20 minutes, however does depend on race conditions during the day.
 The green light vehicle is the final vehicle of the race convoy and once this vehicle has passed, the police will be able to reopen the road.

 Australia has the highest rate of skin cancer in the world, with approximately two in three Australians diagnosed with skin cancer before the age of 70.
 Protect your skin from the sun by arming yourself with plenty of sunscreen, sunglasses and a big shady hat, and staying in the shade wherever possible.
 Free sunscreen will be available at all race finishes and at the Cancer Council SA stands.
 Call the Cancer Council Helpline on 13 11 20 for more information on sun protection and skin cancer.